-- A. No FOG Control Device (FCD) shall be installed or replaced without OJRSA approval. - B. All FCDs are to be evaluated, approved, constructed, and installed in accordance with the Regulations and the OJRSA Development Policy.
-The vendor supplying the FCD must be able to meet the specifications detailed in the OJRSA Development Policy. - C. OJRSA reserves the right to make determinations of FCD sizing and adequacy based on performance and condition and may require repairs to, modifications, or replacement of FCDs as such. - D. Garbage grinders are strictly prohibited where FCD are required. - E. Kitchen floor drains/sinks must have grating to prevent disposal of solids in devices. - F. Documentation for the actual sizing of the FCD must be submitted to OJRSA for approval.
-OJRSA may provide a sizing calculation sheet for the FCD. - G. FOG Trap Requirements - 1.
-There is a minimum acceptable size devices based on the classification system as stated in SECTION 9.7. - 2.
-The OJRSA Development Policy contains the design and installation requirements for a FOG Trap. - 3.
-Automatic FOG Traps that use mechanical or electrical means to skim FOG from wastewater are prohibited in accordance with OJRSA SUR 9.6(K). - 4.
-Discharge or addition of the following materials to an under-the-sink FOG Trap is strictly prohibited: - (a) Plumbing of fixtures as identified in the OJRSA Development Policy; - (b) Wastewater with a temperature higher than one-hundred forty degrees Fahrenheit (140°F); - (c) Acidic or caustic cleaners (e.g., lye or root killer); - (d) Fryer oil or grill trap FOG waste; and - (e) FOG Control Additives (as defined in SECTION 2.3). - H. FOG Interceptor Requirements - There is a minimum acceptable size devices based on the classification system as stated in SECTION 9.7. - 2.
-The OJRSA Development Policy contains the design and installation requirements for a FOG Trap. - 3.
-All FOG Interceptors shall be adequately secured against unauthorized access. - 4.
-All new inground FOG Interceptors must be leak tested prior to putting the unit into service. - 5.
-Discharge of, or addition of, the following materials are strictly prohibited from disposal to an inground FOG Interceptor: - (a) Acidic or caustic cleaners (e.g., lye or root killer); and - (b) FOG control additives (as defined in SECTION 2.3).
+- A. General Requirements - A.1.
+No FOG Control Device (FCD) shall be installed or replaced without OJRSA approval. - 2.
+Garbage grinders are strictly prohibited where FCD are required. - 3.
+Kitchen floor drains/sinks must have grating to prevent disposal of solids in devices. - All FCDs shall have a minimum retention time of thirty (30) minutes. - B. General FCD Requirements - B.1.
+All FCDs are to be evaluated, approved, constructed, and installed in accordance with the Regulations and the OJRSA Development Policy.
+The vendor supplying the FCD must be able to meet the specifications detailed in the OJRSA Development Policy. - C.2.
+OJRSA reserves the right to make determinations of FCD sizing and adequacy based on performance and condition and may require repairs to, modifications, or replacement of FCDs as such. - 3.
+Documentation for the actual sizing of the FCD must be submitted to OJRSA for approval.
+OJRSA may provide a sizing calculation sheet for the FCD. - D.A.
+Garbage grinders are strictly prohibited where FCD are required. - E.A.
+Kitchen floor drains/sinks must have grating to prevent disposal of solids in devices. - F.A.
+Documentation for the actual sizing of the FCD must be submitted to OJRSA for approval.
+OJRSA may provide a sizing calculation sheet for the FCD. - G.C.
+FOG Trap Requirements - 1.
+There is a minimum acceptable size devices based on the classification system as stated in Section 9.7. - 2.
+The OJRSA Development Policy contains the design and installation requirements for a FOG Trap. - 2.3.
+FOG Trap devices must be certified by the Plumbing and Drainage Institute (PDI) for the required flow and grease capacity.

+- 3.4.
+Automatic FOG Traps that use mechanical or electrical means to skim FOG from wastewater are prohibited in accordance with OJRSA SUR 9.6(IK). - 4.5.
+Discharge or addition of the following materials to an under-the-sink FOG Trap is strictly prohibited: - (a) Plumbing of fixtures as identified in the OJRSA Development Policy; - (b) Wastewater with a temperature higher than one-hundred forty degrees Fahrenheit (140°F); - (c) Acidic or caustic cleaners (e.g., lye or root killer); - (d) Fryer oil or grill trap FOG waste; and - (e) FOG Control Additives (as defined in Section 2.3). - D. Hydromechanical FOG Devices Hydromechanical FOG Device design and installation requirements shall be the same as those for a FOG Trap as stated within this Section, except that: Hydromechanical FOG devices must be sized by and meet the requirements of ASME A112.14.3 "Hydromechanical Grease Interceptors."